dziegler/django-css/README.rst

 `COMPRESS_OUTPUT_DIR` default: `"CACHE"`
   Controls the directory inside `COMPRESS_ROOT` that compressed files will be written to.

+`ABSOLUTE_CSS_URLS` default: `True`
+  If True, all relative url() bits specified in linked CSS files are automatically converted to absolute URLs while being processed.
+Any local absolute urls (those starting with a '/') are left alone.

 Notes
 *****

-All relative url() bits specified in linked CSS files are automatically converted to absolute URLs while being processed.
-Any local absolute urls (those starting with a '/') are left alone.

 Stylesheets that are @import'd are not compressed into the main file.
 They are left alone.

-Set the media attribute as normal on your <style> and <link> elements and the combined CSS will be wrapped in @media blocks as necessary.
+If the media attribute is set on <style> and <link> elements, a separate compressed file is created and linked for each media value you specified.
+This allows the media attribute to remain on the generated link element, instead of wrapping your CSS with @media blocks (which can break your own @media queries or @font-face declarations).
+It also allows browsers to avoid downloading CSS for irrelevant media types.

 Linked files must be on your COMPRESS_URL (which defaults to MEDIA_URL).
 If DEBUG is true off-site files will throw exceptions.
 If DEBUG is false